Molecular Tumor Board

 Note: There is no cost to submit a case to the Markey Cancer Center Molecular Tumor Board.

-Genomic reports can be ordered through the Clinical Molecular and Genomic Pathology department.
-There is a comprehensive solid tumor panel, some gene-specific hematological panels as well as a larger hematological malignancy panel.
-Please see the information forms below on the methodology of the panels and what genes are included in the panels.
+Genomic reports for patients with hematologic malignancies can be ordered through the Clinical Molecular and Genomic Pathology department.
+There are some gene-specific hematological panels as well as a larger hematological malignancy panel.

 Guidance documents are used to establish guidelines for Molecular Tumor Board (MTB) recommendations for advanced cancer.